 Intriguism Moving Pictures

-The goal of Intriguism Moving Pictures is to: 1) give opportunities in film-making to talented people who might not otherwise have those opportunities, 2) to challenge, to learn, to educate, to entertain, and to inspire while concentrating on professionalism and aesthetic production values, and 3) develop a viable system of raising capital, producing, and selling original, creative, high-quality films.
+The goal of Intriguism Moving Pictures is to: 1) give opportunities in film-making to talented people who might not otherwise have those opportunities, 2) to challenge, to learn, to educate, to entertain, and to inspire while concentrating on professionalism and aesthetic production values, and 3) develop a viable system of producing original, creative, high-quality films and multimedia projects.

 About Intriguism Moving Pictures

 Intriguism Moving Pictures evolved out of the Intriguism Art Movement concepts of “retro-futurism” (taking iconic materials, re-inventing and producing original works in layered multimedia, much as Lady Gaga does in her creative career).

 Currently, the Intriguism youtube channel has over 400 films ranging in themes (from documentaries to educational films to music videos to feature films), has over 1300 followers, and consistently receives 2000 hits a day on average -- without the benefit of any marketing or advertising whatsoever until recently.
 The channel/site has never been monetized.
 Viewers watch from all over the world including India, Philippines, United Kingdom, Australia, Canada, and Indonesia.